pytest-dev/pytest-asyncio/docs/source/reference/markers.rst

 ``pytest.mark.asyncio_event_loop``
 ==================================
-Test classes with this mark provide a class-scoped asyncio event loop.
+Test classes or modules with this mark provide a class-scoped or module-scoped asyncio event loop.

 This functionality is orthogonal to the `asyncio` mark.
-That means the presence of this mark does not imply that async test functions inside the class are collected by pytest-asyncio.
+That means the presence of this mark does not imply that async test functions inside the class or module are collected by pytest-asyncio.
 The collection happens automatically in `auto` mode.
 However, if you're using strict mode, you still have to apply the `asyncio` mark to your async test functions.